James-kwoji/James-kwoji/README.md

 - 💞️ I’m looking to collaborate on some major projects with any senior  in this great community
 - 📫 How to reach me +211923826830 both calls and watsap and kwojijames7@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...be creative
+- ⚡ Fun fact: ...being creative

 <!---
 James-kwoji/James-kwoji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.